Skip to main content

 Minimal

 Citric acid for tartness plus 1-2 drops of food-grade essential citrus oil for aroma.
 The oil engages your olfactory receptors — your brain perceives a burst of lemon or orange, but the liquid is functionally identical to unflavored sugar water.
-This is the "cheat code" for flavor without osmolality cost.
+This is the "cheat code" for flavor without osmolality cost, and it is a real niche DIY tactic among athletes mixing very high-carb bottles.
+The catch is solubility: oil floats, so inconsistent shaking can turn the first sip into raw citrus oil and leave the rest tasting plain.
 (Tailwind itself uses proprietary "natural flavor" compounds rather than retail citrus oil; this DIY route approximates the same light, tart citrus profile.)

 How to

 Add 1-1.5g citric acid.
 Then add exactly 1-2 drops of food-grade lemon, lime, or sweet orange essential oil.
-Must be labeled "food grade" or "GRAS" — aromatherapy oils may contain extraction solvents.
-Shake well.
+Must be labeled "food grade" or "GRAS" — aromatherapy oils are not appropriate for sports bottles.
+Shake vigorously right before every sip, or disperse the oil through your dry carb powder first with a whisk or food processor.

 Whole-Food Flavored